Fire coral

+Anatomy and reproduction

+While most fire corals are yellow or orange, they can also be found in shades of brown, green, and even blue, providing a vibrant display underwater.

 Fire coral has several common growth forms; these include branching, plate, and encrusting.
 Branching fire coral adopts a calcareous structure which branches off into rounded, finger-like tips.
 Plate-growing fire coral forms a shape similar to that of fellow cnidarian lettuce corals - erect, thin sheets, which group together to form a colony.
 In encrusting fire coral, growth takes place on the surface structure of calcareous coral or gorgonian structures.

 The gonophores in the family Milleporidae arise from the coenosarc (the hollow living tubes of the upright branching individuals of a colony), within chambers embedded entirely in the coenosteum (the calcareous mass forming the skeleton of a compound coral).